pinecoders/pinecoders.github.io/writing_guidelines.md

 ### Bulleted or enumerated lists punctuation
 Capitalize the first word of each element.

-List elements use no ending punctiation when they are not a sentence.
-This also applies to the last element in the list.
+List elements use no ending punctuation when they are not a sentence.
+This also applies to the last element in the list.<br>
 Use an ending period on all list elements when they are sentences, or when the majority is.

 ### Capitalization of titles